Search Titan CMS

 Keyword and Query Data

 The language of internal shop talk can be continents apart from the search terms users type as they seek your products.
 If you label key web pages and menu items with office slang or industry jargon, you could confuse users.
 Keyword data and search pattern insights can help with this.
 Don’t guess.
-Use a keyword tool, such as Google Keyword Planner, SEM Rush, or AHREFS, to shed light on users’ search terms.
+Use a keyword tool, such as Google Keyword Planner, Semrush, or Ahrefs, to shed light on users’ search terms.
 Applying these terms to your labeling and menu structure ensures that your sitemap will resonate with your audience.
 It also might boost SEO.

 Review your site’s query data and internal organic performance data within Google Search Console.
 This will highlight the terms users enter into search engines to land on your site.